HarshiniSenth/HarshiniSenth.github.io/_pages/about.md

 - $$ \text{TP} $$ is the number of true positives (correctly predicted events).
 - $$ \text{FN} $$ is the number of false negatives (missed events).
 - $$ \text{FP} $$ is the number of false positives (false alarms).

-## Comparison with Conventional Models

-MetNet-2 performs better than the HREF model in terms of CRPS and CSI for both low and high precipitation rates.
-These measurements offer a thorough assessment of the model's effectiveness.
 * **CRPS:** Evaluates the precision of probabilistic predictions by comparing the forecasted probability distribution with the actual result.
 Lower CRPS scores correlate with improved performance.
 *	**CSI:** Assesses the precision of categorical predictions based on the ratio of correct forecasts to the total number of events.
 Higher CSI values indicate superior performance.